Jayjtech/nodejs-crud/README.md

    ```

 Once MongoDB is reachable you should see `Connected to MongoDB` and `Server is running on port 5000` in the console.
 Use `GET /` to confirm the health check: it returns `Server status is OK`.

+## API Documentation

+- View interactive docs at `http://localhost:<PORT>/api-docs`.
+- The OpenAPI spec is generated via `swagger-jsdoc` from the annotations inside `routes/product.route.js`.

 ## Scripts